Dead or Alive 6: Release

 Dead or Alive 6 was released for PlayStation 4, Windows, and Xbox One on March 1, 2019, delayed two weeks from the original release date of February 15.
 Limited edition items in Japan included life-size bed sheets of Ayane and Kasumi, a bath poster of Ayane and Kasumi, and bust and buttocks shaped 3D mousepads of Honoka and Marie Rose.
 The characters Nyotengu and Phase-4 were launch DLC as pre-order and deluxe edition bonuses respectively.
 The Deluxe Edition also featured exclusive costumes for the launch roster.

-Similar to Dead or Alive 5, Dead or Alive 6 also has a "Core Fighters" free-to-play version, which was made available two weeks after release on March 15.
+Similar to Dead or Alive 5, Dead or Alive 6 also has a Core Fighters free-to-play version, which was made available two weeks after release on March 15.

 The first season pass added two additional characters and 62 new costumes.
 It received mixed reception due to being priced higher than the base game and not including all downloadable content costumes available at the time.
-The characters added as part of season one were guests Mai Shiranui and Kula Diamond from The King of Fighters, mainly based on their appearances from The King of Fighters XIV.
+The characters added as part of season one were guests Mai Shiranui and Kula Diamond from The King of Fighters.
 An arcade version announced in late 2018 was released on July 18, 2019.
 Returning character Momiji was teased before release and eventually was added to the game as part of season two on September 19, 2019.
 Rachel, also from Ninja Gaiden, returned as DLC for season three and was released on December 17, 2019.
 During a developer interview, characters from Dead or Alive Xtreme Venus Vacation were originally ruled out by Team Ninja from being added to the mainline fighting game series.
 However, during the "Dead or Alive Festival 2019" event, it was announced that Tamaki would join the roster of Dead or Alive 6.
 She was released on March 10, 2020 as part of season four.

+In 2025, Langrisser Mobile added limited-time units Kasumi, Marie Rose, and Nyotengu as part of a collaboration event with Dead or Alive 6.
+The Steam version of Dead or Alive 6 was delisted on June 10, 2026.